 Fitting Disc Brakes With a Non-Disc Brake Adaptor

 When you fit it on the frame, you essentially get an IS disc brake mount.
-Now all you need is a IS mount adaptor for disc brake.
-Juscycling Disc Brake Caliper Mount Adapter is/Post Front 160/180/203mm Rear 140/160/180mm is what I’m usually getting because there are all the options available in one place.
+Now all you need is an IS mount adaptor for disc brake.
+Disc Brake Caliper Mount Adapter is/Post Front 160/180/203mm Rear 140/160/180mm is what I usually get because all the options are available in one place.
 They are different for front and back for the same rotor size, so check exactly which one you need.
-Once you got it you can mount a disc brake on it directly.
+These can mount a disc brake on it directly.

-Several problems that occurred to me during installations is that sometimes it’s not exactly in the right place vertically.
-I fixed this by adding some small spacers between the IS adaptor and disc brake itself.
-If it’s too high already you might need to grind some material off the IS mount, which is luckily not an expensive part if you mess it up.
+One problem you might run into during installation is that sometimes it’s not exactly in the right place vertically.
+I fixed this by adding some small spacers between the IS adaptor and the disc brake itself.
+If it’s too high already, you might need to grind some material off the IS mount, which is luckily not an expensive part if you mess it up.

 The horizontal alignment was much easier to achieve.
 Most disc brakes give you a lot of room to adjust them left or right.
 If they don’t then you can use spacers again between TOUHIA 0.87in/22mm Ring Dia Bicycle Disc Brake Bracket and IS disc brake mount.